-WORDS TO CHECK lists commonly misused and troublesome word pairs that appear in the composition followed by verification alternatives that are frequently confused with the material that the writer has used.
+WORDS TO CHECK lists commonly misused and troublesome words (homonyms, homophones) that appear in the composition followed by brief definitions of similarly pronounced words frequently confused with the word used by the writer.

-The worduse program provides supplemental information with correct usage of over 800 of the most commonly misused words and phrases in the English language.
+The WordUse program provides supplemental information with correct usage of over 800 of the most commonly misused words and phrases in the English language.